rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/).
 2. Open the Webmail settings page and select **Security**.
-3. In the Authentication Type section, click **Reset**
+3. In the Authentication Type section, click **Reset**.

    {{<image src="reset-mfa.png" alt="" title="">}}

-4. The "Choose Your Multi-Factor Authentication Method" screen displays.
+4. The **Choose Your Multi-Factor Authentication Method** screen displays.
 See the previous sections for instructions to set up your preferred authentication type.